Early184/Studentattendance-Project/README.md

 # Student Attendance System

-Welcome to the Student Attendance System!
 This project allows you to manage students and classes, track attendance, and export attendance records to Excel files.
-This is my first major independent project, and while it has some issues and lacks full validation, the core functionalities are operational.
+This is my first independent project, and while it has some issues and lacks full validation, the core functionalities are operational.

 ## Features